rabidaudio/rabid.audio/README.md

 Future ideas:

 - Lightbox for images
 - switch to using require.js (or similar)
 - Add resume
 - Comments? (probably needs a backend, but might be doable with firebase)
 - pretty backgrounds: Maps, canvas renders, ?

-- All of jekyll build stuff and `grunt` could be replaced with `gulp` and would be much more effective.
+- All of jekyll build stuff could be replaced with `grunt` or `gulp` which would be much more effective.
     If I ever continue work on Utterson, might be the way to go

 - Re-setup IFTTT autotweeting

 - drop jquery for speed

 - ~~colors for each category~~
-  - existing colors: blue, green
+  - existing colors: blue, green, red, purple
   - existing categories: music, software, hardware, policy